Djent-/As-I-Learn-Perl/README.md

   1. No knowledge of Perl.

 Day 2:
-  1. Wrote prime sieve from scratch.
+  1. Wrote (implemented) prime sieve from scratch.
   2. 100 commits.

 Day 3: